tlp19/CircuitSimulator-returnSuccess/README.md

     - Install using: `$ sudo apt-get install libboost-all-dev`

   - plotsim.m [matlab/] - MatLab script given to plot the results of our simulation
+    - The matlab/ directory also contains a few selected test outputs and MatLab graphs.

 ## List of program files:
   - network_header.hpp